PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

-# Document Scene Information Extraction v3 Pipeline Usage Tutorial
+# PP-ChatOCRv3 Pipeline Usage Tutorial

-## 1. Introduction to Document Scene Information Extraction v3 Pipeline
+## 1. Introduction to PP-ChatOCRv3-doc Pipeline
 Document Scene Information Extraction v3 (PP-ChatOCRv3) is a unique intelligent analysis solution for documents and images developed by PaddlePaddle.
 It combines Large Language Models (LLM) and OCR technology to provide a one-stop solution for complex document information extraction challenges such as layout analysis, rare characters, multi-page PDFs, tables, and seal recognition.
 By integrating with ERNIE Bot, it fuses massive data and knowledge to achieve high accuracy and wide applicability.

 ![](https://github.com/user-attachments/assets/90cb740b-7741-4383-bc4c-663f9d042d02)

-The Document Scene Information Extraction v3 pipeline includes modules for **Table Structure Recognition, Layout Region Detection, Text Detection, Text Recognition, Seal Text Detection, Text Image Rectification, and Document Image Orientation Classification**.
+The **PP-ChatOCRv3-doc** pipeline includes modules for **Table Structure Recognition, Layout Region Detection, Text Detection, Text Recognition, Seal Text Detection, Text Image Rectification, and Document Image Orientation Classification**.

 **If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, choose a model with faster inference speed.
 If you prioritize model storage size, choose a model with a smaller storage size.** Some benchmarks for these models are as follows: